-The student is eligible to apply for the national certification examinations with the American Registry of Diagnostic Medical Sonography in the Vascular Technology specialty with the required prerequisite of a Bachelor's degree or a 2 year allied health degree and the completion of the 12 month program.
+The student is eligible to apply for the national certification examinations with the American Registry of Diagnostic Medical Sonography in the Vascular Technology specialty (ARDMS RVT) with the required prerequisite of a Bachelor's degree or a 2 year allied health degree and the completion of the 12 month program.
 Sonography Principles and Instrumentation (SPI) after completion of the physics courses.
+Students are also eligible upon graduation to sit for the Cardiovascular Credentialing International (CCI RVS) exam.